LuluDansMaRue/kubernetes-docker-lab/docs/index.md

 - Be able to add an other service to an existing GCloud product (e.g: GCloud SQL)
 - Be able to understand & implement a deamon, service & side-car (e.g: Cloud SQL Proxy)
 - Understand & know how to deploy a load balancer
+- Deploy a load balancer for multiple cluster
 - Be able to know implement a monitoring process by using stackdriver & grafana.
 - Create Cron task on GCloud
 ```